Lighting a vintage styled boudoir photo session, using LED fresnel lights

 I like images with punch to them, so I’ve changed my default settings for my RAW files to pump up the contrast a bit.
 For the images from this session, the tonal range had a rapid change from the brighter areas to shadow, giving really contrast images out of the camera.
 Even more so with my default RAW settings.
 Therefore, I pulled the Contrast slider down when I generated the JPGs from the RAW files.

 After skin-retouching using the Healing Tool in Photoshop, I ran Portraiture and Shine-Off, as described in the article: Photoshop filters – retouching for portraits.
-Then finally, on a separate layer (so I can control the opacity), I used my own recipe created in Radlab to enhance the vintage feel to the images.
+Then finally, on a separate layer (so I can control the opacity), I used a Photoshop filter to add a vintage feel to the image.

 Photo gear (or equivalents) used in this photo session